 Science in the Parks is an interactive outreach program for children of all ages, especially preschool through middle school, as well as their families.
-The free program visits six parks each summer in the Ogden area, in conjunction with Ogden School District’s free summer lunch program.
+The free program will visit four parks this summer in the Ogden area, in conjunction with Ogden School District’s free summer lunch program.
 Each week we visit a different park, and each day of the week we present a different collection of interactive, playful, and fun science activities.

 Each day includes a different set of activities focused on a different theme (displayed in our logo):